 The Probationary candidate makes an oral presentation of no more than 25 minutes for Doctoral probationary candidates and 15 minutes for Masters by Research probationary candidates to a Confirmation Panel (and any additional audience) as outlined in the Confirmation of Candidature Guidelines.
 The Probationary

-candidate will be required to answer any questions arising from their presentation or written submission.
+candidate will then take questions from the Panel and audience, arising from their presentation and/or written submission.

 Experts external to the University may provide written feedback on the candidate's submission in advance if they are not able to attend in person or via video conferencing or Skype.

-If the candidate is 'Confirmed subject to conditions', the panel report will include details of tasks that will need to be completed.
+If the candidate is 'Confirmed subject to conditions' the panel report will include details of tasks that will need to be completed and the timeline.

 If the candidate is 'Not confirmed' the Panel will provide a written report outlining the reasons for its decision.

-The Panel Report should be provided to RHDC via Research Services.
+The Panel Report will be provided to RHDC via Research Services.

 |7.||Panel provides feedback to the candidate / probationary candidate||Panel Chair – Research Services|